CaytonCodes/existing-wordpress-development-docker/README.md

 2. `mysqldumps/backup.sql.gz` - This is a snapshot taken from the production instance via mysqldump, place the file in this location and it will get imported on the first run of the container automatically.

 3. `init/migrate.sh` - A URL migration script, this updates the URL stored in the database, this also gets run automatically when the containers are spun up for the first time.
+Note, some containers do not automatically allow access to the script, this may have to be manually run, see below.
+Also, for first time use, it may be preferable to manually run the queries on the script individually to ensure only desired data is changed.

 ## Usage
 1. Clone or download this project.

 2. Create a mysqldump from your pre-existing site and place in location: `mysqldumps/backup.sql.gz` (ensure file is named `backup.sql.gz`)

-3. Obtain copy of `wp-content` folder from pre-existing site and place in location: `site/wp-content`
+3. Obtain copy of `wp-content` folder from pre-existing site and place in location: `site/wp-content`.
+The wordpress image will automatically fill in the rest of the wordpress core files.

 4. Enter your configuration variables into `.env`.